 The meeting began addressing two major issues concerning the Eastern Partnership.
 The SC decided to release a joint letter with other NGOs to the President of the European Council, Donald Tusk, President of the European Commission, Jean-Claude Juncker, High Representative Federica Mogherini and Commissioner Johannes Hahn regarding the visit of the Azerbaijani President to Brussels and to organise at the European Parliament an event dedicated to the human rights situation in Azerbaijan.
 The SC also issued a statement on situation in the Donbass region in Ukraine, in which it demands that the Russian Federation ceases hostilities immediately and strictly complies with the ceasefire.

 The first meeting of the year saw the election of the Co-Chairs of the Steering Committee.
-Dovile Sukyte of Eastern Europe Study Centre and Hennadyi Maksak of Ukrainian Prism took their roles of Co-Chairs.
+Dovile Sukyte of Eastern Europe Study Centre and Hennadyi Maksak of Ukrainian Prism took their roles as Co-Chairs.

 During the meeting, the Steering Committee discussed the timeline and the selection procedure of participants for the 9th Annual Assembly of the Forum.